 - Determine if a building needs to be benchmarked by checking the Covered Building List.

-- Measure the building's energy and water use with an online benchmarking tool.
+- Measure the building's energy and water usage with an online benchmarking tool.

 - Submit usage data online annually to the City by May 1.

-LL84 has quarterly deadlines if the May 1 deadline is missed; May 1, August 1, November 1 and February 1.
-If you have not submitted your 2012 benchmarking report by the last quarterly deadline of February 1, 2014, be sure to submit as soon as possible to clear the violation, and be sure to pay the $500 fine.
+LL84 has quarterly deadlines of May 1, August 1, November 1 and February 1.
+If you have not submitted your benchmarking report by May 1, be sure to submit as soon as possible to clear the violation, and be sure to pay the $500 fine.
+If you have not submitted by the last quarterly deadline of February 1 you may receive a fine for each quarter of non-compliance and will need to pay the fine(s) to clear any violation(s).
 Find more information in the section "How to Comply."

-Please click the sections below to learn more about LL84, which buildings are required to benchmark, the benchmarking process, how to comply, where to get help, benchmarking scores and reports, and outreach and trainings.
+Please click the sections below to learn more about LL84 including information on which buildings are required to benchmark, the benchmarking process, how to comply, where to get help, benchmarking scores and reports, and outreach and trainings.